NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Actions/Wind Them Up.md

 Should foes parry your blade or dodge your bullets?
 Neither—they should be watching their purse.
 Make a melee Strike with your combination weapon, and then attempt a Thievery check with a –5 penalty to [[Actions/Steal|Steal]] from your target; you can't Steal closely guarded objects or objects that would take a long time to pilfer.
 You don't need a free hand to attempt to Steal something in this manner.
-If your Thievery check succeeds, the target is [[Conditions/Off-Guard|Off-Guard]] against your ranged attacks until the start of your next turn, and you don't trigger reactions that are normally triggered by movement or a ranged attack.
+If your Thievery check succeeds, the target is [[Off-Guard|Off-Guard]] against your ranged attacks until the start of your next turn, and you don't trigger reactions that are normally triggered by movement or a ranged attack.
 These effects occur even if your target has no objects to Steal.

 *Source: Pathfinder Lost Omens Impossible Lands*
 *OGL*